Registration and Authorization

 Once the verification process and registration is complete, you'll be able to access your Dashboard.
 To proceed press Sign Up:

-Once you open the link you will get to the reset password window.
-You have to enter a new password in the fields "Password" and "Confirm password" and press Reset to proceed.
+Click the link and you will get to the reset password window.
+Enter a new password in the "Password" and "Confirm password" fields and press Reset.

 Dashboard

-When you first log in, you will be taken to the Dashboard, which you will use to see all your chatbot analytics such as the number of messages exchanged by your chatbots, the number of messages on each channel and the total amount of messages:
+When you log in, you will be taken to the Dashboard page.
+Here you will see the basic chatbot analytics such as the number of messages exchanged by your chatbots, the number of messages on each channel, and the total amount of messages:

 Test Chat does not affect your analytics.